 Fr.
 Justin Rosary Hour Ministry offers prayer books, inspirational literature, CD’s and DVD’s available through a printable order form online that can be mailed with your check and order.

 FrancisCorps volunteers (aged 21-25) share gifts and talents in a year-long, faith based community in the spirit of Saints Francis and Clare of Assisi.
 Volunteers help to build a more just, peaceful and fraternal society.
 Founded in 1998, on average, 10 volunteers provide 380 hours to approximately 1200 men, women and children, each week of service.

-The Shrine of St. Anthony, located in Ellicott City, MD has an extensive gift shop, full of items that will fit most every Religious Goods need, including a collection of Franciscan items and literature.
-If you do not live close by, give them a call (410-531-2800) and they may be able to send you a gift that is sure to please.
+The Shrine of St. Anthony, located in Ellicott City, MD offers a place to experience the Spirit in a powerful way.
+Please visit anytime and renew your spirit and allow HOPE to fill your lives!
+In addition to Daily Mass and Confession is available Monday through Saturday, there are events happening all year long.
+The Shrine also has an extensive gift shop and an online Friars Shop, full of items that will fit most every Religious Goods need, including a collection of Franciscan items and literature.
+If you do not live close by or don’t see what you are looking for online, give them a call (410-531-2800) and they may be able to send you a gift that is sure to please.